murtuzaalisurti/wavy/README.md

 <script src="https://cdn.jsdelivr.net/gh/murtuzaalisurti/wavy@master/main.js"></script>
 ```

+> NOTE :- In order to fetch the latest version of the library, perform a hard reload (CTRL + SHIFT + R) in your browser to bypass the file stored in disk cache.
+If you don't do this, your browser will load an older version of the library from disk cache!

 ### Invoke the function

 Invoke the below function with the required arguments as shown below in your javascript file!
 Let's understand these arguments which are passed to the function!